 Interest Rates and How They Work

 An interest rate is the percent of principal charged by the lender for the use of its money.
 The principal is the amount of money lent.
-Banks pay you an interest rate on deposits because they borrow that money from you.
+As a result, banks pay you an interest rate on deposits.
+They are borrowing that money from you.

 Anyone can lend money and charge interest, but it's usually banks.
 They use the deposits from savings or checking accounts to fund loans.
-They pay interest rates to convince people to make deposits.
+They pay interest rates to encourage people to make deposits.

 Banks charge borrowers a little higher interest rate than they pay depositors so they can profit.
-At the same time, banks compete with each other for depositors and borrowers.
-That competition keeps interest rates in a narrow range
+At the same time, banks compete with each other for both depositors and borrowers.
+The resulting competition keeps interest rates from all banks in a narrow range of each other.

 How Interest Rates Work

-The interest rate is applied to the total unpaid portion of your loan or credit card balance.
-It's important to know what your interest rate is and how much it adds to your outstanding debt.
-For example, if you pay less than the interest rate, your debt will increase even though you are making payments.
+The bank applies the interest rate to the total unpaid portion of your loan or credit card balance.
+It's critical to know what your interest rate is.
+It's the only way to know how much it adds to your outstanding debt.
+You must pay at least the interest each month.
+If not, your outstanding debt will increase even though you are making payments.

 The APR stands for annual percentage rate.
 It allows you to compare the cost of different borrowing options.
 The APR includes any fees a bank may charge.
-These one-time fees are called "points" because they are also calculated as a percentage point of the total.
+These one-time fees are called "points" because they the bank calculates them as a percentage point of the total.
 The APR can help you compare a loan that only charges an interest rate to one that charges a lower interest rate plus points.

 Interest Rates Drive Economic Growth